Regression of exchangeable relational arrays: Proof of consistency of the exchangeable estimator

-We first note that from Theorem~\ref{thm:AN} the order of convergence of $\hat{\bbeta}$ is $\sqrt{n}$.
+First, from Theorem~\ref{thm:AN}, the order of convergence of $\hat{\bbeta}$ is ${n}^{1/2}$.
 Thus, we choose the rate $n$ as our asymptotic regime for consistency of $\hat{V}_E$.
 We wish to show that

-\begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item \textbf{Sufficient to show consistency of $\{\hat{\phi}_i\}$ \\} Here we show that to prove consistency of $\hat{V}_E$, it is sufficient to prove the consistency of the parameter estimates $\{\hat{\phi}_i\}$ for the true parameters.
-We begin by writing the difference of variances in \eqref{eq:V_consistency} as
+First we show that to prove consistency of $\hat{V}_E$, it is sufficient to prove the consistency of the parameter estimates $\{\hat{\phi}_i\}$ for the true parameters.
+We begin by writing the difference of variances $n\hat{V}_E - n \var( \hat{\beta} )$ in \eqref{eq:V_consistency}, as {